thuongdev23/thuongdev23/README.md

 ## 👋 Hi there, I'm Thuong Nguyen!

 I'm passionate about building applications and responsive websites using modern technologies.
+Besides I am also interested in integrate the web and app with AI to make it more efficient and more intelligent.

 ---
 ## 💻 Programming Languages